 According to the Center for Disease Control and Prevention (CDC), individuals are encouraged or even required in some cases to engage in social distancing, especially if it is possible that they may have come in contact with COVID-19.

 The website “Calm” is providing free meditations during this time; this may be a great resources to maintain emotional health.

 Additional resources include: “Taking Care of Yourself during COVID-19”, which is provided by the Auburn University Department of Psychological Sciences, and “Manage Anxiety & Stress” from the Centers for Disease Control (CDC).

 AUM is committed to fostering an environment of diversity, equity and inclusion.
 While the spread of disease may cause fear and uncertainty, we reject discrimination and any speech or action that would be biased toward any member of our campus community.
-It is wrong to assume that because of someone’s perceived country or region of origin they have come in contact with or have contracted the new coronavirus.
 If you or someone you know has experienced harassment based on discrimination, contact the Office of Human Resources at 334-244-3641.
-Additional information

 Taken from “Mental and Emotional Self-Care during COVID-19”, which is provided by Auburn University Student Affairs.

 The outbreak of coronavirus disease 2019 (COVID-19), has been stressful for many people and communities.
 Fear about the spread of a novel virus can be overwhelming and cause various emotional responses.
 Auburn University has been actively monitoring the evolving nature of COVID-19 and has implemented guidelines to ensure the safety of the campus environment.